Face Massage For TMJ Pain and Headaches

 1. Relieving TMJ Disorder

-TMJ disorder often involves dysfunction or inflammation of the jaw joint, leading to symptoms like pain, clicking or popping of the jaw, difficulty chewing, and tightness in the jaw, face, and neck muscles.
+TMJ disorder often involves dysfunction or inflammation of the joint, leading to symptoms like pain, clicking or popping of the jaw, difficulty chewing, and tightness in the jaw, face, and neck muscles.
 Face massage can address these issues in the following ways:

-- Reducing Muscle Tension: The muscles around the jaw, such as the masseter, temporalis, and pterygoid, can become tight or overworked due to grinding teeth (bruxism), clenching, or poor posture.
+- Reducing Muscle Tension: The muscles around the jaw, such as the masseter, temporalis, and pterygoids, can become tight or overworked due to grinding teeth (bruxism), clenching, or poor posture.
 A gentle massage can relax these muscles, decreasing tension and helping to relieve jaw pain.

 - Encouraging Jaw Mobility: For individuals with limited jaw movement, a therapeutic massage can help improve flexibility and range of motion in the temporomandibular joint, allowing for smoother and less painful jaw movements.